analogdevicesinc/imu-ros2/README.rst

   `ADIS16576 <https://www.analog.com/ADIS16576>`_
   `ADIS16577 <https://www.analog.com/ADIS16577>`_

-* A client running ROS2 Humble with LibIIO installed on which imu_ros2 node is started.
+* A client running ROS2 Humble with LibIIO installed on which adi_imu node is started.

-* A network connection between Raspberry Pi and the client running the imu_ros2 node.
+* A network connection between Raspberry Pi and the client running the adi_imu node.

-The image below shows the information flow from the IMU up to the imu_ros2 node when using a remote client.
+The image below shows the information flow from the IMU up to the adi_imu node when using a remote client.

 .. figure:: architecture_remote_client.png